beelzebielsk/sp17-paradigms-project/EOPL-notes.md

 that the current continuation was being created).
 That order is a LIFO order, and thus it might as well be a stack.

+It's the evaluation of *operands* that should cause the expansion of control context.
+Operands only occur when there is an operation.
+Therefore, expansion of control context really ought to occur inside of applications, but *not due to the application itself*, but rather the evaluation of the operands within that application.

 # Some of the Book Specific Functions for defining Languages:

 - **`cases`**